return42/sphkerneldoc/linux_src_doc/include/linux/i2c_h.rst

     This will be called after completing recovery.
 Platform may configure padmux here for SDA/SCL line or something else they want.

-scl_gpio
+scl_gpiod
-    gpio number of the SCL line.
+    gpiod of the SCL line.
 Only required for GPIO recovery.

-sda_gpio
+sda_gpiod
-    gpio number of the SDA line.
+    gpiod of the SDA line.
 Only required for GPIO recovery.

 .. _`i2c_adapter_quirks`: